oceanprotocol/ocean-node/README.md

 This is a minimal guide to quickly start and run an Ocean Node.
 See the [docs](/docs/) directory for more detailed information on Ocean Nodes and how to customise your setup.

+**Note: this repository is currently excluded from all bug bounty programs.**

 ## Running Ocean Nodes in Docker (recommended)

 Build and run the node using Docker: